jhk0530/gemini.R/README.md

 ## Terms

-Before use the API, I recommend that you to check the following.
+Before use the API, I recommend that you to check at least the following.
 - [Google Cloud Platform Terms of Service](https://cloud.google.com/terms)
 - [Gemini API Additional Terms of Service](https://ai.google.dev/gemini-api/terms)

+There may be more terms and conditions that you need to check.
+Any app which uses the API should be compliant with the Google Terms of Service.

 ## Installation